 The verdict?
 Choose the sweetener that fits your palate.
 Honor the time-tested recipe with old-fashioned cubes, or, if you fancy the caramelly depth of Demerara sugar, cook up a batch of syrup for swirling into your coffee.
 Both will soothe in equal measure.

 Cold cream and room temperature whiskey can cause this hot drink’s temperature to plunge.
 To counteract that steep drop, Buena Vista keeps its coffee on the hotter side, while making sure that it stays fresh and doesn’t sit around stewing on the burner.
 Nolan uses an organic medium roast Colombian coffee blend, which he finds is a solid middle ground—even for those who claim to hate coffee.
-Nolan warns against using exotic blends or strong roasts.
+Nolan warns against using strong roasts.
 “The coffee complements the drink but should never stand out,” he says.
 It’s all about the balance of flavors.

 McGarry also avoids espresso-style coffee, which can result in an overly bitter drink that upends that delicate balance.
 At The Dead Rabbit, French press 100% Sumatra is king, and lends familiar bitterness backed by earthy chocolate notes.

 Tullamore D.E.W.
 Irish Whiskey has been the dram of choice since the dawn of Irish Coffee.
 The original recipe called specifically for this smooth whiskey and deemed 1 1⁄3 ounces the perfect amount.
 Buena Vista follows these recommendations to this day.